thierrygosselin/stackr/README.md

 * Use imputation methods provided by stackr (inside `tidy_genomic_data` or `genomic_converter`, as a separate module: `stackr_imputations_module`) to assess the impact of lowering or increasing threshold that impact missing data.

 **Step 8 HET, Fis, HWE**
-* Overall and/or per populations heterozygosity or Fis statistics can highlight:
+* Overall and/or per populations hwe, heterozygosity and Fis statistics can highlight:
 *de novo* assembly problems (oversplitting/undermerging), genotyping problems or biological problems.
-* Is departure from HWE a problem for the analysis ?
+* Is departure from HWE a problem for your analysis ?
 * Choose your threshold wisely and test impact on pipeline.
 * Use `filter_het`, `filter_fis`, `filter_hwe` and look again
 at the individual's heterozygosity (`filter_individual_het`) for outliers.